pietrop/pietrop.github.io/categories/blog/2020-07-25-sailing-mob.md

 - Head to wind
 - Jibe
 - Circle back to COB
-- If time furl the jib otherwise let it luff
+- If time, furl the jib; otherwise, let it luff
-- Luff the main sail to stop the boat
+- Luff the mainsail to stop the boat

 ![Quick Stop Diagram](/img/sailing-mob/asa-103-all-3-days-2018-30-638.jpg)